 The Hyundai Kona Electric is an impressive all-electric SUV that claims to run for up to 300 miles on a single charge.
-Available in three trims, the base model SE – that has a 180-mile range – starts from £30,150.
-We reviewed the Premium SE, which starts from £38,500 and found it to be amongst the best all-electric vehicles on the market; as a result, the SUV received TotallyEV’s coveted Best Buy award.
+Available in three trims, the entry-level SE Connect starts from £28,950.
+We reviewed the Ultimate trim, which starts from £37,900, and found it to be amongst the best all-electric vehicles on the market; the compact SUV received TotallyEV’s Best Buy award.

 Hyundai Kona Electric audio setup

 Through the vehicle’s 10.25″ infotainment system, one can adjust the car’s audio settings.
-A three-band equaliser makes it easy to tailor the sound to your liking, although a dedicated subwoofer EQ would have been appreciated, too.
+A three-band equaliser makes it easy to tailor the sound to your liking, although a dedicated subwoofer EQ would have also been appreciated.
 Here are our optimal settings:

 - Treble: +1